 - As a green card holder, you will be on the path to obtaining a U.S. citizenship.

 How can our immigration lawyers help you get a green card through SIJ?

-If you or someone you know is under the age of 21 and lives in the Boston area, contact the Law Offices of Joshua L. Goldstein to help you.
+If you or someone you know is under the age of 21 and lives in the Boston area, contact Goldstein Immigration Lawyers to help you.
 Attorney Goldstein has extensive years of experience guiding countless families through the immigration process.
 Our immigration lawyers understand what you are going through and they are eager to help.
 Call us at (617) 722-0005 today to schedule an immigration consultation.